-You can see the production, which was supported with funding from Arts Council Wales, in full for free on BBC Arts Online, alongside exclusive footage of interviews with Chris Urch and clips from the film.
+You can see the production, which was supported with funding from Arts Council Wales, in full for free on BBC Arts, alongside exclusive footage of interviews with Chris Urch and clips from the film.

 Screenings of the production were held in the following locations: